CANDY-LINE/node-red-contrib-lwm2m/README.md

 }
 ```

+## Block1 Transfer (CoAP Block-Wise trasnfer) support

+The Block1 Transfer works only for downlink communication, e.g. `Write` operation from a LwM2M server.
+The Block1 Transfer parameters used in the underlying lwm2m client are as follows.

+ - The maximum Block1 Transfer receivable resource size: 1MiB
+ - The maximum Block1 Transfer acceptable chunk size: 16KiB

+The both values are larger than Wakaama's default ones but they offer more efficient data transfer on non-narrow network with a linux single board computer.

+Relating this function, the entire receivable packet size at once is increased as well.

+ - The maximum receivable UDP packet size (including CoAP headers): 16.1KiB

+The value is user-configurable but it's usually not necessary to do so unless a LwM2M server sends larger size of CoAP headers than expected.

 ## Debug output

 You can enable `Observe`, `Read` and `Write` command debug log (stdout or `/var/log/syslog`) by setting logging level to `debug` at `logging.console.logging` in `settings.js`.
 For CANDY RED users, modify `CANDY_RED_LOG_LEVEL` in `$(npm -g root)/services/systemd/environment` file.